 Gary Dolman, the CFO of Monzo, was one of the founding members, sticking with the bank through its infrequent lows and rocketing highs.
 Previously working for ABN AMRO and MizhoInternational, Dolman is at the epicentre of the banking world.

-In this month’s ‘Five Minutes With…’ segment, Matter Of Form sits down with Gary Dolman to unpick exactly how Monzo has risen to the heights we see it at today.
+In this month’s ‘A Conversation With…’ segment, Matter Of Form sits down with Gary Dolman to unpick exactly how Monzo has risen to the heights we see it at today.
 We hear what has shocked him the most, the biggest challenges the industry faces and how “from the depths of despair, hope blossomed”.

 The Early Days